 Keep in mind that when buying a 4-plex with an FHA or any other type of loan, the lower your credit score, the higher the interest rate you’ll pay.

-For people who cannot get traditional financing because of their employment, previous foreclosures, or tightening lending criteria due to economic factors, owner financing is a viable financing option.
+For people who cannot get traditional financing because of their employment, previous foreclosures, tightening lending criteria due to economic factors, or the desire to avoid today’s higher interest rates, owner financing (aka seller financing) is a viable financing option.

 Instead of paying the bank, the buyer pays the seller in monthly installments.
 Before owner financing begins, both the buyer and seller must agree on a specific interest rate and terms.
-Owner financing is only viable if the owner owns the home free and clear or if they’ve almost cleared off their mortgage liability.
+Seller financing is only viable if the seller owns the home free and clear or if they’ve almost cleared off their mortgage liability.
 Generally, first-time investors should tread with caution here.

 3. Take advantage of home equity loans